 Rule of Law

-Owing to the highly centralized exercise of political authority in the sultanate, there is no real separation of powers in Oman.
-Although the bicameral Council of Oman does have limited de jure legislative powers, Oman has no system of checks and balances, meaning that the sultan dominates the executive and the legislative branches of government.
-Both chambers, including the elected Majlis al-Shura, have rather consultative and approving functions.
-The chairman of Majlis al-Shura, formerly a royal appointee, has been elected by the members of the council since 2011.
+Oman is an absolute monarchy, and there is no separation of powers.
+Although the bicameral Council of Oman has limited de jure legislative powers, Oman lacks a system of checks and balances, meaning the sultan dominates the executive and legislative branches of government.
+Both chambers, including the elected Majlis al-Shura, have only consultative and approving functions.
+The chairman of Majlis al-Shura, formerly appointed by the sultan, has been elected by the members of the council since 2011.

 Separation of powers

-Though the Basic Law stipulates judicial independence, the sultan’s authority extends to the judiciary.
-The sultan not only chairs the Supreme Judicial Council, Oman’s highest judicial body, but also makes all judicial appointments to Oman’s courts.
-The Supreme Court of Oman presides above the courts of first instance and accompanying courts of appeal.
-The Judicial Authority Law defines the conditions required to be judge.
-These conditions include being a Muslim Omani national, holding a degree in law or Shariah law from a recognized university or institution, having no prior criminal or disciplinary convictions related to trust or honor, and having passed the required interviews and examinations.
+The Supreme Court of Oman stands above the courts of first instance and the courts of appeal.
+The Judicial Authority Law defines the requirements to become a judge.
+These include being a Muslim Omani national, holding a degree in law or Shariah law from a recognized university or institution, having no prior convictions related to trust or honor and passing the required examinations.

 Independent judiciary

-At the same time, newspapers and activists publishing informed articles on corruption have suffered harsh repression and criminal sentences.
-For example, the independent al-Zaman newspaper and Muwatin magazine were forced to close in 2016, while criminal charges were filed against journalist Mukhtar al-Hinai in March 2022 in reprisal for disclosing information about a case involving officials convicted of embezzlement.
-After international organizations referred the case to the U.N.
-Special Rapporteur for Freedom of Opinion and Expression, al-Hinai was acquitted in July 2022.
+At the same time, newspapers and activists publishing informed articles on corruption have faced harsh repression.
+Criminal charges were filed against journalist Mukhtar al-Hinai in March 2022 in reprisal for disclosing information about a case involving officials convicted of embezzlement.
+After international organizations referred the case to the U.N. special rapporteur for freedom of opinion and expression, al-Hinai was acquitted in July 2022.
+However, he remains unable to return to work due to ongoing pressures.

 Prosecution of office abuse

-Further, the Personal Status Law in Oman discriminates against women by reducing their autonomy and ability to act as active citizens.
+The Personal Status Law discriminates against women by reducing their autonomy and ability to act as active citizens.
 Women inherit half the amount given to male siblings or heirs.
-A male guardian (a father, brother or other male blood relative) is required to contract an Omani woman into marriage.
-Husbands may divorce their wives without cause or court procedure, whereas women must obtain court approval, and can do so only on limited grounds.
-Fathers are additionally recognized as the legal guardians of children, irrespective of whether the children in a divorce case live with their mother.
-Mothers, therefore, cannot make unilateral decisions about their children.
+A male guardian is required to contract an Omani woman into marriage.
+Polygamy is permitted and husbands can divorce their wives by repudiation, whereas women must obtain court approval and can do so only on limited grounds.
+Fathers are recognized as the legal guardians of children, irrespective of whether the children in a divorce case live with their mother.

-The sultanate is yet to put forth legislation to combat domestic violence.
-Although Article 37 of the Personal Status Law offers some legal protection to women, Article 44 of the Omani Penal Code allows parents to use physical punishment on children for disciplinary purposes.
-Women who report being raped outside of marriage may find themselves prosecuted if authorities do not believe the woman’s testimony.
+Oman has not yet introduced legislation to address domestic violence.
+Article 44 of the Omani Penal Code permits parents to use physical punishment on children for disciplinary reasons.
+Women who report being raped outside of marriage risk prosecution if authorities do not consider their testimony credible.

 Female genital mutilation is another area where redress is difficult to achieve.
 In a 2014 study by Habiba al-Hinai, 78% of women reported having had the procedure.
 In 2013, the current Grand Mufti of Oman justified the practice, explaining that “it does not violate women’s bodily integrity but rather preserves good relations between them and their husbands.”

-In June 2020, Oman signed the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and the International Convention for the Protection of All Persons from Enforced Disappearance (with reservations, including regarding the resolution of disputes concerning the convention’s application).
-However, prisons in the sultanate are inaccessible to local and international independent monitors.
-Public prosecutors can arrest individuals without an arrest warrant and hold them for up to 30 days “for crimes related to national security or mentioned in the antiterrorism law.”
-Since 2020, there have been numerous testimonies of torture and other inhumane treatments or punishments of detainees (e.g., police beatings, forced confessions, incommunicado detention, sleep deprivation and virginity tests for female detainees).
+In June 2020, Oman signed the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the International Convention for the Protection of All Persons from Enforced Disappearance (with reservations, including those regarding the resolution of disputes concerning the convention’s application).
+However, prisons in the sultanate remain inaccessible to local and international independent monitors.
+Public prosecutors can arrest individuals without an arrest warrant and hold them for up to 30 days for crimes related to national security or those mentioned in the anti-terrorism law.
+Since 2022, there have been numerous testimonies of inhumane treatment or punishment of detainees – such as police beatings, forced confessions, incommunicado detention and forced disappearances.

-Members of the National Human Rights Commission, created in 2008, are appointed by royal decree, which means that the commission’s agenda is not truly independent of the regime.
+Members of the Oman Human Rights Commission, established in 2008, are appointed by royal decree, which means the commission’s agenda is not truly independent of the regime.

 Civil rights